obitech/andes/docs/docs/endpoints/stacks/create/put.md

 # PUT /stacks/create
 Creates or updates a stack.
-Please be aware that if a stack is already [applied](endpoints/stacks/id/apply/post.md), those changs will not be propagated downstream, so you will have to apply the stack again to create its project files.
+Please be aware that if a stack is already [applied](../id/apply/post.md), those changes will not be propagated downstream, so you will have to apply the stack again to create its project files.
 It is also advised to shutdown and and remove a stack first.

 ## Headers
 * `Authorization: JWT <JWT Token>`